peterkvt80/kangaeru/README.md

 python3 setup.py install
 ```
 =================
-Use a 32 Buster Repo, or you will have complications running Python, such as not being able t run Thnny.
+# If you are using an older Raspberry Pi OS such as Buster, then follow instructions below
+Older systems do not need a virtual Python environment

+Clone the code
 ```
 cd ~
 git clone https://github.com/peterkvt80/kangaeru.git
 cd kangaeru
 ```
-Add a library
+Install a library
 ```
 pip3 install can-j1939
 ```